pachyderm/docs/content/latest/how-tos/project-operations/_index.md

 mermaid: true
 ---

-Projects are namespaces that contain a collection of related work (such as repos and pipelines).
-Each Pachyderm cluster ships with an initial project named `Default`.
+Projects are logical collections of related work (such as repos and pipelines).
+Each Pachyderm cluster ships with an initial project named `default`.
+PachCTL supports all Project operations, such as adding/removing team members, resources, etc. Pachyderm Console can be used to view and access Projects.
+Pachyderm's integrations with JupyterLab, Seldon, S3 Gateway, and DeterminedAI also support projects.

 ## Benefits of Projects